 A Cupid’s bow can be emphasized by highlighting in the center of the bow.

-Highlighter can be lightly applied just above the cheekbones to complement and contrast the contour color you applied just above the hollows of the cheekbones.
+Highlighter can be lightly applied just over the cheekbones to complement and contrast the contour color you applied just over the hollows of the cheekbones.

 Shimmer is sometimes included in palettes of four colors; think of using this as a boost to the highlights and be careful not to overuse, especially during the day.
 Shimmer is usually best for special occasions or evenings out.